What Are Sunil Grover & Shilpa Shinde Up To?

 Fans are waiting to watch their favourite actress and Bigg Boss 11 winner Shilpa Shinde on small screen.
 Also, Sunil Grover's fans have been missing him on television screen.

 There was a buzz that Shilpa, Sunil and Preeti Simoes are up to something, after Preeti shared a few pictures of Sunil and Shilpa on her Instagram account.
 When Preeti was asked regarding the same, she didn't reveal much about it.
-According to the latest report, Shilpa and Sunil are joining hands for the web series, which will be cricket comedy digital show.
-The show will be helmed by sister duo Preeti and Neeti Simoes.
+According to the latest report, Shilpa and Sunil are joining hands for the web series, which will be a cricket comedy digital show.
+The show will be helmed by the sister duo, Preeti and Neeti Simoes.

 Preeti & Neeti